First Floor Power

 Night on Bald Mountain (Finale)

-Despite being produced by ex-Crimso Ian Macdonald (who also guests here and there), the album is somewhat derivative, but I've heard an awful lot worse; it definitely comes under the banner of 'a good listen', although not exactly one for the Mellotron fan.
-The picture on the rear sleeve (right) certainly lets you know where they were coming from; check out the hair of the guy on the left...
-I believe Night on Bald Mountain was briefly available on CD, but has since been deleted.
+Despite being produced by ex-Crimso Ian Macdonald (who also guests), the album is somewhat derivative, but I've heard an awful lot worse; it definitely comes under the banner of 'a good listen', although not exactly one for the Mellotron fan.
+Incidentally, the live pic to the right sees the band borrowing Larry "Synergy" Fast's M400.
 Fireballet released a second album, Two, Too (***½), but many progressive fans dislike its rather lightweight approach to the genre.
-To my ears, the band had moved into Styx/Ambrosia territory, and the album's still very listenable, despite the appalling sleeve design of a bunch of hairy men wearing tutus (ha ha).
+To my ears, the band had moved into Styx/Ambrosia territory and the album's still very listenable, despite the appalling sleeve design of a bunch of hairy men wearing tutus (ha ha).
 Sadly, the last anyone heard of the band was several members' involvement with the extremely ropey Intergalactic Touring Band project.